 Enlarged gland against the background of its swelling Thyroiditis

-A very dense formation, clearly demarcated from healthy tissues Nodular goiter
+A very dense formation, clearly demarcated from healthy tissue Nodular goiter

 Thyroiditis

-The disease develops as a consequence of the ingress of various pathogenic agents of a bacterial or viral nature into the tissues of the gland.
-Manifested by inflammation of the gland, thyroiditis is characterized by hyperthermia, an increase in organ volume (most often), pain in the projection of the glandula thyreoidea and the head, as well as edema.
+The disease develops as a result of various pathogenic agents, bacterial or viral nature.
+Manifested by inflammation of the gland, thyroiditis is characterized by hyperthermia, an increase in the volume of the organ (most often), pain in the projection of the glandula thyroidea and head, as well as edema.

 Nodular goiter

-Diagnosis of this pathology does not present, in most cases, difficulties.
-The presence of a nodular goiter can be determined even by palpation, by probing a seal in the tissues of the thyroid gland.
-Ultrasound diagnostics shows pathology in the form of a very dense focus, clearly delimited from healthy tissues.
+Diagnosis of this pathology does not present any difficulties in most cases.
+The presence of nodular goiter can be determined even by palpation, by feeling the compaction in the tissues of the thyroid gland.
+Ultrasound diagnostics shows pathology in the form of a very dense lesion, clearly demarcated from healthy tissue.

 DTZ

-This pathology is characterized by mood lability, a drop in body weight and nervousness.
-Structurally, the iron does not change, although its size increases.
+This pathology is characterized by mood lability, weight loss and nervousness.
+Structurally, the gland does not change, although its size increases.

 Hypothyroidism

-Unlike the previous pathology, hypothyroidism is characterized by a drop in organ volume and in the production of thyroid hormones.
+Unlike the previous pathology, hypothyroidism is characterized by a decrease in organ volume and production of thyroid hormones.

 Cysts

 Ultrasound examination reveals such neoplasms very easily.
-A clear image of the limited cavity filled with liquid content appears on the screen.
+A clear image of a limited cavity filled with liquid content appears on the screen.

-If the cyst becomes inflamed, then the patient has hyperthermia and painful sensations in the front in the projection of the thyroid gland.
-Both variants of the course of this pathological process require obligatory puncture of the cavity and conducting a study of the obtained content to identify or refute the presence of cancer cells in it.
+If the cyst becomes inflamed, the patient experiences hyperthermia and painful sensations anteriorly in the projection of the thyroid gland.
+Both variants of the course of this pathological process require mandatory puncture of the cavity and examination of the resulting contents to identify or refute the presence of cancer cells in it.

 Malignant neoplasms

 An ultrasound picture of thyroid cancer looks like this: one or more very dense formations with uneven contours are visible.
-Another sign of malignant transformation is an increase in the nearby lymph nodes.
+Another sign of malignant degeneration is an enlargement of nearby lymph nodes.

 Important!
-All indicators displayed on the monitor of the device are conditional, and an experienced ultrasound doctor is needed to correctly decipher them.
-After the result is interpreted, the endocrinologist may prescribe a number of clarifying studies.
+All indicators displayed on the monitor of the device are conditional, and to correctly decipher them you will need an experienced ultrasound doctor.
+After the result is interpreted, the endocrinologist may prescribe a series of clarifying studies.

 Advantages of ultrasound diagnostics

-This diagnostic method has a number of undoubtedly positive qualities:
+This diagnostic method has a number of undeniably positive qualities:

 1. Low price.